SpellholdStudios/Yeslick_NPC/README.md

 The Yeslick NPC mod should be compatible with all WeiDU mods, however, we cannot test every single one.
 It is only compatible with BGII: ToB.
 If you do encounter an error, please contact <a href="kae@spellholdstudios.net">K'aeloree</a> or alternatively post on the <a href="http://www.shsforums.net/forum/609-yeslick/">forums</a>.

->Please install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack.
-Some parts of the mod may not work correctly without it.</a>.
+>Please install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a>.
+Some parts of the mod may not work correctly without it.
 <div align="right"><a href="#top">Back to top</a></div>